Friday, September 1, 2017

 Merciful and redeeming God, I ask you to open Muslims’ eyes during this season to see the Lamb you provided for the atonement of the sin of the world.
 May they open their hearts to Christ who was led like a lamb to the slaughter (Isaiah 53:7), who died on the cross, and who rose again to set us free from sin and condemnation.

 Help Muslims realize that Jesus agonized, suffered, and died for them so that they could have joy, peace, and life in him.

-May they accept your provision to redeem them “with the precious blood of Christ, a lamb without blemish or defect” (1 Peter 1:18,19).
+May they accept your provision to redeem them “with the precious blood of Christ, a lamb without blemish or defect” (1 Peter 1:18-19).
 Let them hear his cry on the cross declaring, “It is finished.”
-Then they will see that it is pointless to try to gain God’s favor through the millions of sacrifices they slaughter during this season.
+Then they will see how pointless it is to try to gain God’s favor through the millions of sacrifices they slaughter during this season.